ghc/ghc/docs/users_guide/using.rst

 Overriding the default behaviour for a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As described above, the way in which a file is processed by GHC depends on its suffix.
-This behaviour can be overridden using the :ghc-flag:`-x` option:
+This behaviour can be overridden using the :ghc-flag:`-x ⟨suffix⟩`
+option:

-.. ghc-flag:: -x <suffix>
+.. ghc-flag:: -x ⟨suffix⟩

     Causes all files following this option on the command line to be processed as if they had the suffix ⟨suffix⟩.
 For example, to